 Or more correctly résumé, but I do not have those accents on my keyboard.
 This is the one you will come across most often in Australia and writing them is one of our core services.

-A resume is a document you will use in a job application of course.
+A resume is a document you will use in a job application and should be tailored to the specific position you are applying for.
 It should be a well-presented summary of all of your strongest claims to the position you are applying for - and nothing else.
-That will include your career history, but not every last detail.
+This will include your career history, but not every last detail.
+A resume should be brief and should serve to give your potential employer a concise and targeted overview of your relevant career achievements.

 CV – Curriculum Vitae

-The Curriculum Vitae is a much longer and more detailed document.
+The Curriculum Vitae is a much longer and more detailed document than a resume.
 It will detail and outline everything you have ever done in your career, whether relevant to one particular job application or not.
 It is not unusual to see fifteen or twenty page curriculum vitae.
-They are used extensively in academia – where a Professor will list every appointment held, every research post, every academic publication, every academic presentation/ speaking engagement etc.
+There are cases where a full curriculum vitae is exactly the correct document to use.
+For example, CVs are used extensively in academia – where a Professor will list every appointment held, every research post, every academic publication, every academic presentation/ speaking engagement etc. CVs generally contain only facts and lists of information, whereas a resume can be a more 'persuasive' document with information rearranged based on the needs of specific target job application.

-In practice in the ‘employment world’, CV has become interchangeable with Resume.
+While the distinction between a resume and CV is (by definition) pretty clear, in the ‘employment world’, the term 'CV' has become interchangeable with 'resume'.
 In this context it does not mean a fifteen - twenty page document!

 Some countries use one term more than the other.
 Australia tends to use resume more than CV, the USA uses resume almost exclusively while the UK mainly uses CV.
 Everybody understands what they are though.